ietf-gitwg/using-github/draft-thomson-git-using-github.md

 the widest possible audience ensures a higher quality document.
 Managing input from multiple sources in assessing consensus is similar to what is needed when balancing mailing list discussion versus in-person meeting discussion.

+The use of issues and labels has proven to be effective in managing contentious issues.
+Explicitly labeling closed issues so that those with formal consensus means that there is no confusion about the status of issues.

 # Continuous Integration